skroutz/cogy/README.md

 # Cogy

-Cogy provides a way to integrate [Cog](https://operable.io/) with Rails apps, in a way that managing and adding commands is a breeze.
+Cogy integrates [Cog](https://operable.io/) with Rails in a way that managing commands becomes a breeze.

 ## Why